Sharpenhoe

 Sharpenhoe is a small village in Bedfordshire, England, at the foot of the hills known as the Sharpenhoe Clappers, which are within the Chilterns AONB.
 Smithcombe, Sharpenhoe and Sundon Hills are a Site of Special Scientific Interest, and most of it is a National Trust property.
 It is in the civil parish of Streatley.

-Woburn Abbey had interests in Sharpenhoe.
+Woburn Abbey had some interests in Sharpenhoe.

 Transport

 The village is about 2 mi east of junction 12 of the M1, north of Luton, south of Bedford, east of Harlington and just to the west of the A6 road at Barton le Clay.